bobmcdiarmidatadaptive/Better_Menus/README.md

 10/29 - figured out how to get the array of items :) WOOHOO line , line 24

 10/30 - figured out innerHtml syntax - and how to embed the preview mpeg in the player. :)

+11/5 - removed hard coded key and instead jank it from the URL request